Beef BourguignonJanuary 2, 2018 By Cathy — 2 Comments

 - 1 Tbsp extra virgin olive oil

-- 14 oz mixed mushrooms cremini/oyster/shitake
+- 14 oz mixed wild mushrooms (cremini/oyster/shitake)

 - Kosher salt and pepper

-- *rustic mashed potatoes for servings
+- *rustic mashed potatoes for serving

 Set a large dutch oven or heavy bottomed pot over medium heat.
 Add the pancetta and cook until crisp and then remove from the pan.